Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/12-Reactive-ProgrammingPt.2/Lesson12.md

 ## Initial Exercise (15 min)

-...continuation of Lesson 11 -> Activity 2 -> Exercise 3
+### Part 1 - Questions from Previous Class

-**Questions from Previous Class:**
+1. How does `distinctUntilChanged` work?

-1. `distinctUntilChanged` &mdash; Suppresses sequential duplicate elements emitted by an Observable sequence.
+It's a variation of `Distinct`.
+It suppresses sequential duplicate elements emitted by an Observable sequence.

-A variation of `Distinct`.
 This method will emit values *only* if they are different from the previous value.

 Note that in the example below, the 🐱 image was listed 3 times in a row in the middle of the sequence, but because the 🐱 at positions 4 and 5 were both preceded by the same 🐱 element, the 🐱 elements at those positions are ignored and not emitted.